haothitran/reckless-ambition/_pages/about.md

 permalink: /about
 ---

+> Please note that this website is an archived project.
+This is not an active website.

-Our main goal is achieving Cutting Edge each tier while maintaining a light weekly raiding schedule.
+Our main goal is achieving Cutting Edge (CE) each tier while maintaining a light weekly raiding schedule.
 To be able to accomplish this requires all raiding members to come on time, prepared, and focused each week.
 Though this doesn’t mean that we don’t have fun and joke around and troll each other.

 We expect raiders to be knowledgeable of fight encounters and familiar with strategies before zoning into raid.
 Strategy posts are up in advance to allow raiders time to review them.
 Collaboration and suggestions are always welcome and encouraged.